kelu124/echomods/include/probes/define.md

 * smalldesc: the diasonics transrectal probe
 * longdesc:not tore down yet =) Updated on 20200508 : Tore down now.

+# myapo
+* code:myapo
+* smalldesc: Annular breakout.
+* longdesc:seems to be an annular probe.
+With my own breakout style.

+# linscan
+* code:linscan
+* smalldesc: Ophtalmic probes
+* longdesc: One tore down.
+Not the other.
+Curious to check the motor.

 # NDTPiezo
 * code:NDTPiezo
 * smalldesc:a dual imaging transducer sent by Jorge